drod21/Auto-Sense/replit.md

 - Parallel processing of all sheets for maximum performance
 - Error handling for malformed AI responses with retry logic for rate limits
 - **Data Validation:** Built-in validation ensures warmup sets (0-5 range), working sets (1-10 range), and RPE (1-10 or special values) are within reasonable workout ranges.
 Automatically fixes Excel date serial numbers that may be misinterpreted as exercise values
+- **Superset Detection:** Automatically identifies and pairs exercises with static stretches, marking them as A1/A2 supersets.
+Ensures proper exercise ordering within each workout day with unique sequential numbers

 ### External Dependencies